dotnet/android/Documentation/guides/building-apps/build-properties.md

 if set to `true` or disables it completely if set to `false`.
 The default value is `false`.

+## AndroidGenerateResourceDesigner

+Defaults to `true`.
+When set to `false`, disables the generation of `Resource.designer.cs`.

+Added in .NET 6 RC 1.
+Not supported in Xamarin.Android.

 ## AndroidHttpClientHandlerType

 Controls the default